WAYS TO GIVE TO NYCLA

 Using the online form or printable mail-in form, you can direct your gift to any of our pro bono and community programs at NYCLA, including:

-For more information on fundraising, events and how you can give back to NYCLA, contact the Development Office at 212-267-6646 ext.
-228 or email us at email@example.com for more information on ways to give.
+For more information on fundraising, events and how you can give back to NYCLA, contact the Development Office via email at email@example.com for more information on ways to give.

 - Second Century Fund: Named in honor of NYCLA's long history and continued commitment to public service, this fund supports all of NYCLA's programs as well as provides general infrastructural support to the organization.